Ricmaranga/CodinGame/README.md

-# CodinGame solutions in python
+# CodinGame solutions in python3